 What factors would make a threat “high risk” versus “medium” or “low risk”?

-What are some good examples of low, medium, and high-risk threats?
+What are some good examples of the low, medium, and high-risk threats?

 Hey, folks.
 Bryan Strawser, principal and CEO at Bryghtpath, here, and welcome back to the Managing Uncertainty Podcast.
 This week, I wanna continue our discussion on workplace balance and threat management programs by talking about how to categorize a threat in terms of severity.
 We like to keep our threat severity discussions relatively simple and think about organizing threats as either low, medium or high.
 A low-risk threat would be a threat that is a general security incident with nonspecific threats.
 In these cases, this might require … it might involve general security support in a situation, it might involve a simple employment dispute, and involve, primarily, indirect threats.

 So, if we think back to last week’s episode where we were talking about the threat incident risk factors and how to evaluate those risks against those risk factors, evaluate the threat rather, against the risk factors, that’s really what we’re doing here.
 We’re looking at this low-risk threat, we’re looking at those threat incident risk factors and we look at it and say, “Well, there’s not many of these risk factors present.”